losrobbos/booklist-crud-workout/README.md

 This app uses a simplified setup:
 - Components, Events, State and Props
-- LocalStorage and useEffect for Data Storage and Data Fetching
+- LocalStorage and useEffect for Data Storage
 - No React Router
 - No Context
 - And nothing even more complicated :)